sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Migrating Oracle to Azure SQL.md

     Thought needs to be given to upgrading the database storage engine, SQL Server Analysis Services, SQL Server Reporting Services, and SQL Server Integration Services.
 SSRS and SSIS have been completely redone since SQL Server 2008, with new interfaces and new engines.
 SSAS multidimensional also has a new engine with a tabular engine.
 Thought needs to be given if it will be implemented.

     Moreover, Azure has introduced cloud-based platforms to support WWI's BI needs.
 For example, Power BI may serve as a substitute for SSRS on a VM, and Azure Analysis Services may serve as a substitute for SSAS.
-However, WWI may not be ready to migrate its entire BI stack.
+If WWI is using multidimensional cubes for its data model, it cannot migrate to Azure Analysis Services.
+In that case, using a [pre-configured, engine-only virtual machine image](https://techcommunity.microsoft.com/t5/sql-server/announcing-azure-marketplace-images-for-sql-server-analysis/ba-p/1851793) is possible.

 12. When we upgrade the data warehouse, how will we keep all our connected dependencies updated?

     If we don't change the server name, our job is much easier.
 We might not even need to modify the connectionStrings.
 We can keep the server name the same by either doing an in-place upgrade or by migrating to a new server and then changing the name of the new server to a new name.
 If we migrate to a new server, we will need to migrate security logins and permissions, along with the database.
-We'll also need to script the SQL Server Agent jobs over to the new server.
+Note that migrating SQL Server Agent jobs requires Azure SQL Managed Instance, which is not addressed in the PoC.
+However, Azure Data Factory can orchestrate common data manipulation tasks on a schedule.

 13. What will happen with SSIS, SSRS, and SQL Server Analysis Services (SSAS)?

+    As mentioned previously, SSIS can run locally, natively in Azure SQL Managed Instance through Agent jobs, and in Azure Data Factory through the SSIS integration runtime.
+SSRS can run locally, in an Azure VM, or be migrated to Power BI.
+WWI can explore which reports it wants to migrate to Power BI, and which reports it wants to migrate to SSRS on a VM.
+Lastly, SSAS can run locally, on an Azure VM, or in Azure Analysis Services.
+Again, WWI must consider whether it uses multidimensional cubes in its solution.

-    Once the server is upgraded, we should redeploy the SSIS, SSAS, and SSRS projects after changing the connectionStrings.
+    If we keep SSIS, SSAS, and SSRS running on-premises, we should redeploy the SSIS, SSAS, and SSRS projects after changing the connectionStrings.
 If we use project connectionStrings, this will be much easier.
 All external connections should be tested thoroughly.

-    If we use Database Migration Assistant, SSIS packages will upgrade during the process and will migrate over to the new server.
+    If we use Database Migration Assistant for a homogenous migration, SSIS packages will upgrade during the process and will migrate over to the new server.

-14. How will security and SQL Agent jobs migrate?
+14. How will security and SQL Agent jobs migrate for a homogenous migration?

     If we use Database Migration Assistant, security and the SQL Server Agent Jobs will migrate over to the new server.
+SQL Server Agent Jobs are only supported in Azure SQL Managed Instance.

 ## Customer quote (to be read back to the attendees at the end)